Walker hits back at Obama: ‘Put my resume against his resume’

 Reports have also surfaced that Walker was the father of children who were not previously disclosed.
 Despite the controversies, he and Warnock are running in one of the tightest races in the country.

-A new Atlanta Journal-Constitution/UGA published on Monday found that Warnock and Walker are statistically tied at 45%.
+A new Atlanta Journal-Constitution/UGA published on Monday found that Warnock and Walker are statistically tied at 45 percent.

 The Georgia Senate race is one of a handful that could determine who controls the upper chamber next year.
 If no clear winner is decided next week, the election will head to a runoff – which is how Warnock won the seat in 2020.